robdevops/dalibot/README.md

 * Runs stand-alone or serverless
 * Minimal dependencies outside the Python Standard Library.
 There are none if you run it serverless and only use the text prompt feature.

+# Usage
+* The prompt must be three or more words
+* The prompt must begin with `/dream`.
+Alternatively, @mention the bot if it has admin access in the group.
+* The bot only responds in group chats, unless you set `telegramAllowedUserIDs` in dalibot.ini

 # Requirements
 * A Telegram bot token from [BotFather](https://core.telegram.org/bots/tutorial)
 * An [OpenAI API key](https://beta.openai.com/account/api-keys)